 Extended Validation certificate

-An EV SSL Certificate must contain required fields described on CA/Browser forum web site.
+The Extended Validation certificate (EV SSL certificate) must contain required fields described on CA/Browser forum web site.

 Certificate Authorities list

 eIDAS SSL certificate must comply with the requirements according to the Article 45 of Regulation (EU) No 910/2014.
 You can find the Certificate Authorities list on the Slovak National Security Authority web site and on the EU Trust Service web site.

 For secure communication between your application and the bank server TLS version 1.2+ is required in Sandbox and Live environment.
 For TLS 1.2 protocol details see RFC 5246.
 For more requirements to secure communication see Chapter 4.2 Securing communication in Slovak banking API standard ver.
 2.0 document on Slovak Banking API Standard page.